EPajares/meta-accessibility/publications.md

 ---
 title: Publications
 ---

+<b>The following list is a collection of publications that was submitted by the tool developers.</b>

 ### 2020

 Wenner, F. (2020, forthcoming): Brain Train? – Interrelations of Accessibility Changes through High- Speed Rail and Spatial Structure in the Knowledge Economy.

+Lättman, K., Friman, M., & Olsson, L.E.
+(2020).
+Restricted car-use and perceived accessibility.
+Transportation Research part D: Transport and Environment, 78. [https://doi.org/10.1016/j.trd.2019.102213](https://doi.org/10.1016/j.trd.2019.102213)

 ### 2019